 Heavy-metal build-up in you body can be dangerous.

 Chronic exposure to arsenic has been linked to the development of cancer, while lead build-up can cause serious damage to major organs.

 Excessive amounts of each heavy metal present different risks.
 Since your body cannot excrete heavy metals, it’s important to limit exposure from food, water and environmental sources.

-Unfortunately, scallops and other fish may contain varying amounts of heavy metals.
+Unfortunately, seafood may contain varying amounts of heavy metals.

 Research on canned scallops from Spain showed that they contained lead, mercury and cadmium.
 While the lead and mercury levels were well below the recommended daily maximum, the amount of cadmium was close to the maximum (27).